VisualFP/docs/SA/design_concept/content/design/design_iteration_1.typ

 2. Then, three proposals are presented: A Flo-based design in
-   @flo-inspired-design, a Scratch-based design in @scratch-inspired-design, and a design inspired by the Haskell function-notation in
+   @flo-inspired-design, a Scratch-based design in @scratch-inspired-design, and a design inspired by the Haskell function notation in
    @haskell-function-notation-inspired-design.

 3. The three designs are filled into the questionnaire and handed to